Normie69K/Basic_Network_Sniffer/README.md

-# CodeAlpha Basic Network Sniffer
+#  Basic Network Sniffer

 ## Overview

-The **CodeAlpha Basic Network Sniffer** is a Python-based tool that captures and analyzes network traffic.
+The **Basic Network Sniffer** is a Python-based tool that captures and analyzes network traffic.
 It provides insights into Ethernet frames, IPv4 packets, ICMP, and TCP segments, making it a great resource for learning about network protocols and packet structures.
 This tool is ideal for networking enthusiasts, cybersecurity learners, and ethical hackers.

 ---